 - Maswik Lodge Transportation Desk – Times vary based on seasonal demand.

 - Bright Angel Transportation Desk – Times vary based on seasonal demand.

 - Yavapai Lodge Transportation Desk – Times vary based on seasonal demand.

 Rim to Rim Shuttles

-- One trip each way daily.
-Call (928) 638-2820.
-Scheduled service available until Oct.
-15. Charter service available until Oct.
+- Call (928) 638-2820.
+Regular service begins May 15th and is available until Oct.
+16th.
+Charter service available until Oct.
 31. Reservations required.
 They also provide service to and from Marble Canyon, which is along the route between the North and South Rims.

 Service is available to the Grand Canyon Airport, trailheads, and other destinations.
 24-hour service daily.
 Call (928) 638-2822 or (928) 638-2631, ext.
 6563.

 North Rim Hiker Shuttle